 Joyce Collier is a licensed clinical social worker with over 25 years’ experience in the Greater Boston area.
 She was a group facilitator at the former Wellness Community of Greater Boston.
 Prior to that, Joyce spent 15 years at Fenway Community Health as the Coordinator of The Violence Recovery Program and then as the Associate Director of Mental Health.
 She has a specialty in group therapy and remains actively involved in the Northeastern Society for Group Psychotherapy.

 Quinn Pertman has a doctorate in Clinical Psychology.
 She has completed internships in the area of psychooncology at Dana Farber Cancer Institute, at The Wellness Community of Greater Boston, and Facing Cancer Together.
 Quinn also completed her post doctoral fellowship at Harvard Vanguard Medical Associates and Facing Cancer Together.
-Quinn is now a clinical staff member who facilitates general cancer support groups and the ovarian networking group.
+Quinn is now a clinical staff member who facilitates general cancer support groups.

 Claire Willis is a body/mind licensed clinical social worker with over 25 years experience in individual and group work and 18 years experience teaching yoga and meditation.
 She was a faculty member at the Family Institute of Cambridge and is the former Stress Management Consultant for the Dean Ornish Program in Boston.
 She is an adjunct faculty at Andover Newton Theology School.
 For the last l0 years, she was on the staff at The Wellness Community of Greater Boston where she facilitated groups, taught yoga, meditation and therapeutic writing.